 - a precise description of the defect and the date on which it was noticed,

-- your demands, and the way in which you would like to be informed about the course of the complaints procedure (i.e. email or post).
+- your demands, and the way in which you would like to be informed about the course of the complaint procedure (i.e. email, SMS and etc.).

 We ask that, when making a complaint, you also provide the defective product and proof of purchase.
-This may be, for example, a copy of a receipt or invoice, a bank statement or other proof that will help us to determine the circumstances, such as date of sale, type of product sold and price.
+This may be, for example, a receipt or invoice, a copy of a receipt or invoice, a bank statement or other proof that will help us to determine the circumstances, such as date of sale, type of product sold and price.

 In order to make a complaint, you can use the complaints form.

-You do not have to use the complaints form provided.
+You do not have to use the complaint form provided.
 It is only an example that can be used or referred to if making a complaint.

 If you choose to make a written complaint to Kazar’s Online Store, you can do it in a few simple steps: